Puxtril/LotusLib/README.md

 As a reminder: You do not need the static Oodle library to compile as a library, only to compile as an executable.

-# Documentation

-Documentation can be found on [lotuslib.puxtril.com](https://lotuslib.puxtril.com)

 ## How to use

 1. Once you have everything installed, you need to create a PackageCollection to start reading files.
 You currently have 2 options for the CachePairs: _CachePairReader_ and _CachePairMeta_.